LourdesDB/blockchain_ledger_system/README.md

 * Creating a data class named ```Record``` that will serve as the blueprint for the financial transaction records that the blocks of the ledger will store.
 * Changing the existing Block data class by replacing the generic data attribute with a record attribute that’s of type Record.
 * Creating additional user input areas in the Streamlit application.
-These input areas should collect the relevant information for each financial record that you’ll store in the PyChain ledger.
+These input areas should collect the relevant information for each financial record that will be stroed in the PyChain ledger.
 * Testing the complete ```PyChain``` ledger.

 ---